padogrid/bundle-none-tutorial-padogrid/README.md

 ## 0. Install PadoGrid

 PadoGrid requires `bash` and can be installed on Linux, macOS, Windows with Cygwin or WSL, Docker, or Kubernetes.
 It also requires Maven 3.x and Git for building apps and bundles.
 Java is also required by most of the cluster products.
-The optional `jq` executable is also recommended for handling JSON values.
-Make sure you have them installed before proceeding with the tutorial.
+Furthermore, the optional `jq` executable is also recommended for handling JSON values.
+Make sure you have them installed before proceeding with this tutorial.

+✏️  *If you are using a PadoGrid container, then all the required software components are already installed.*

-### Linux, macOS, Windows (Cygwin, WSL)
+### 0.1.
+Linux, macOS, Windows (Cygwin, WSL)

 By default, PadoGrid installs in your home directory under the `~/Padogrid` directory.
 You can change this directory by running the `install_padogrid` script.
 For our tutorial, let's install it in the default directory.
 The following `curl` command silently installs PadoGrid and Hazelcast OSS.